About Audience Signals Performance Max: Google Ads Help - The Real Explanation

 Step 5 — Rebuild Signals to Anchor the System to Profit

 This is where most advertisers fail.
-They rebuild signals based on demographics or interests.
+They rebuild signals based on demographics or interests (often including detailed demographics such as parental status, education, or industry interests).
 I rebuild signals based on economics.
 You anchor the system to the customers who actually sustain the business.

 Why Most Advertisers Misunderstand Audience Signals